docusign/docusign-esign-php-client/README.md

                 <code>require_once('/path/to/docusign-esign-client/autoload.php');</code></li>
        </ol>
    </li>
-   <li>If you are using Composer V2 and get the error 'namespace cannot be found', add the following class mapping in <em>composer.json</em> file.</li>
+   <li>If you are using Composer V2 and get the error 'namespace cannot be found', add the following class mapping in the composer.json file.</li>
       <code>"autoload": { "classmap": [ "/path/to/docusign-esign-client/src" ] }</code></li>
 </ol>